Thank you. Well written. A good strategy for motivation that can be broadly applied

 But I have great news: as someone who is on the other side, and know several others here too, I can tell you there’s nothing to be intimidated or put off by – it’s all upside!

 To help, this article is all about getting started and building momentum.
-Regular readers can sit back and smile as they nod along in agreement while we reinforce an important lesson for newcomers.
+More experienced readers can sit back and smile as they nod along in agreement while we reinforce an important lesson for newcomers.

 By the end of this post, I hope you’ll see how fantastically simple and approachable this can all be.
 To quote Marie Forleo, “everything is figureoutable.”